Head of Department: Ms V Holland

 Religious education provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong and what it means to be human.
 It develops students’ knowledge and understanding of Christianity, other principal religions, other religious traditions and other world views that offer answers to questions such as these.
 It offers opportunities for personal reflection and spiritual development.

-Religious Education is a core subject which produces outstanding GCSE results, with 83% achieving A*-C and 42% A*-A.
+Religious Education is a core subject which all students pursue at GCSE level.

 Aims of Religious Education